liuyehcf/BlogSource/_posts/Linux-IO.md

 ## 2.2 Non-Blocking I/O

-Non-blocking I/O returns immediately if no data is available, requiring error handling.
+**Non-blocking I/O returns immediately if no data is available, requiring error handling.
+Workflow:**

+* The process calls `read()`.
+* If data is not ready, the kernel returns immediately with `EAGAIN`.
+* The application must retry repeatedly until data arrives.

 ```cpp
 #include <fcntl.h>